Last Updated on July 31, 2023 by Ellen

 Like everywhere else on the planet, progressive lenses are always more expensive than singe vision or bifocal lenses.
 But, for Americans, they are less expensive abroad.

-The optometrist was professional and thorough, and also helpful.
-The staff — superb.
+At the Kalibo location, the optometrist was professional and thorough, her prescription for me was accurate, and she was also helpful.
+The staff were superb.

 I opted for the lowest-cost progressive lenses, and tried Transition lenses for the first time in my life.
 (The sun is relentless in the tropics.)